If you are or are about to be a realtor, you probably would like to know more about real estate lead costs.

-If you can exclude sales being a problem, then I would move on to the next provider or the next real estate marketing method.
+If you can exclude sales as being the problem, I would move on to the next provider or real estate marketing method.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.